gilt/kairos/README.md

 By default, time frames will be as accurate as possible.
-If a frame that ticks every half hour begins at 3:15, the next tick will occur at 3:45, within the general margin of error that setTimeout requires of us.
+If a frame that ticks every half hour begins at 3:15, the next tick will occur at 3:45, within the general margin of error that setTimeout requires us to accept.

     var tf = new KairosTimeFrame({
       beginsAt: '2012-01-01 15:15:00',